noahc3/Homebrew-Guide/hacking/caffeine/aftersetup.rst

 .. important::

-    It is safe to remove and reinsert the SD card while in Hekate.
+    It is safe to remove and reinsert the SD card while in Hekate as long as you do not navigate through menus.

 .. important::